ChristianSteger/HORAYZON/README.md

 ![Alt text](https://github.com/ChristianSteger/Images/blob/master/Topo_slope_SVF.png?raw=true "Output from examples/NASADEM_Alps.py")

 ## Sky view factor and related parameters
 The term sky view factor (SVF) is defined ambiguously in literature.
-In Zaksek et al. (2011), the SVF referes to the solid angle of the (celestial) hemisphere, which corresponds to the visible sky fraction.
+In Zaksek et al. (2011), it referes to the solid angle of the (celestial) hemisphere.
 We call this parameter *visible sky fraction* and its computation is performed with the function **functions_cy.visskyfrac()**.
 In applications related to radiation, the SVF is typically defined as the fraction of sky radiation received at a certain location in case of isotropic sky radiation (see e.g. Helbig et al., 2009).
 This parameter is called *sky view factor* in our application and its computation is performed with the function **functions_cy.skyviewfactor()**.
+Additionally, the positive topographic openness (Yokoyama et al., 2002) can be computed with the function **functions_cy.topoopen()**.

 # Reference
 Link to Geoscientific Model Development [manuscript](https://www.geoscientific-model-development.net)